How It Started

 The only other lieutenant colonel in Ashford was Jack Fielder who was the senior officer in the School of Military Intelligence.
 Bill and I went to see him and Bill explained that opposite the guardroom was to be an indoor shooting range and next door was a building, which would be ideal as a museum.
 As there was no entitlement for a museum he suggested the building should be designated as a Recruit Training Room.
 Jack Fielder agreed and signed the forms for this to happen.

-There was no money for a museum but, as Bill was the QM and project officer responsible for the conversion of an RAOC depot to an intelligence centre, the refurbishment of the Recruit Training Room moved ahead to include heating, lighting, carpets and surprise, surprise, even display cabinets.
+There was no money for a museum but, as Bill was the Quarter Master (QM) and project officer responsible for the conversion of a Royal Army Ordnance Corps (RAOC) depot to an intelligence centre, the refurbishment of the Recruit Training Room moved ahead to include heating, lighting, carpets and surprise, surprise, even display cabinets.
 Bill Leary then set about filling the museum and in a very short time attracted a large number of artefacts.
-Work had begun on a history of the Corps, The Intelligencers, and initially, the main thrust of the museum was the historical story of intelligence starting from Walsingham, Thurloe, South Africa and World War I.
+Work had begun on a history of the Corps, The Intelligencers, and initially, the main focus of the museum was the historical story of intelligence starting from Walsingham, Thurloe, South Africa, and World War I.

 One of the first aims was to incorporate the museum into the structure of the Corps and this would best be done through ICA.
 Very early on, therefore, when the ICA committee met, there would be an item on the agenda: Museum business.
 This gave legitimacy to the existence of the museum and was a potential source of funds.
 Bill Leary was passionate about the museum and when he retired as a lieutenant colonel he volunteered to become the first curator He also recruited a Mr Hunter to be his assistant, paid for by ICA.
 An important day in the story of the museum was the day when Field Marshal Templer visited the Intelligence Centre to officially name the barracks Templer Barracks.
 During the visit, he also formally opened the Intelligence Corps Museum.